basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Monitoring.md

 - Monitoring Riak's replication status output, from either `riak-repl status` or the HTTP `/riak-repl/stats` endpoint
 - Using canary (test) objects to test replication and establish trip times from `source` to `sink` clusters

+<div class="note"><div class="title">Note</div>Riak's statistics are calculated on a sliding 60 second window.
+Each time you query the stats interface, each sliding statistic shown is a sum or histogram value calculated from the previous 60 seconds of data.
+Because of this, the stats interface should not be queried more than once per minute.</div>

 ### Statistics

 Through the monitoring and graphing of realtime replication statistics, the following questions can be answered: